zgordon/gatsby-explained/README.md

-# gatsby-explained
+# Gatsby Explained

-Accompanying practice and project files for the Gatsby Explained Book
+Accompanying practice and project files for the [Gatsby Explained Book](https://gatsbyexplained.com)